TheKarlo95/Infinum-Student-Academy-Android/README.md

 ## PokemonApp
 - Android app that lets user add new Pokemons and view other peoples Pokemon, upvote/downvote and comment them.-

-All apps are made as a part of Infinum Student Academy: Android course.